thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 | Daniel     | Licquorish | Analyst | Ashlin             | Creamen           |

 But what if you wanted to display the entire hierarchy above Daniel?
-Well shoot, this is hard because now I have to do several self joins to daisy-chain my way to the top.
-What makes this even harder is I don't know how many self joins I will need to do.
+Well shoot, this is hard because now you have to do several self joins to daisy-chain your way to the top.
+What makes this even harder is you don't know how many self joins you will need to do.
 For cases like this, it can be helpful to leverage recursive queries.

 A recursion is a special type of common table expression (CTE).
 Typically, you "seed" a starting value and then use `UNION` or `UNION ALL` to append the results of a query that uses each "seed", and the result becomes the next seed.